ranja-sarkar/search/README.md

 In 2024, arrived [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) with a substantially updated diffusion-based architecture that is capable of predicting the joint structure of complexes including proteins, nucleic acids, small molecules, ions and modified residues.
 And it is highly accurate.
 The [AlphaFold Server](https://alphafoldserver.com/welcome) is a web service made available to all by Google Deepmind, it is powered by the newest AlphaFold3 model.

+In 2017, neither did I know much about neural networks or deep learning nor did I have AlphaFold to predict the structure of RbPL.
+Maybe, now is a good time to restart the work utilizing AlphaFold, or it might already have been done and published.